 Getting to Barichara wasn’t easy—it involved two flights, a cable car ride across Chicamocha Canyon, and a long but scenic drive through the mountains.
 Our trip included a lunch stop and coffee tour at Hotel Hacienda El Roble.
 I’ll start by saying the grounds were beautiful, filled with lush, gorgeous flowering bushes.
 The lunch looked like it might have been good, but sadly, there were so many flies swarming that I lost my appetite.

 After a long day of travel, we arrived at Casa Yahri—and it was gorgeous.
-The hacienda had beautiful gardens and a lovely patio where I could enjoy meals and watch the sunset.
-My room even had a private pool right outside the door—an unexpected bonus.
+The hacienda had beautiful gardens and a lovely patio where I could enjoy meals and watch the sunset, surrounded by the peaceful atmosphere of Barichara.
+My room even had a private pool right outside the door—an unexpected bonus that made the stay feel like pure luxury.

 In the mornings, I was always treated to piping hot arepas and delicious, freshly brewed coffee—the perfect way to start the day.
 Arepas are round cornmeal cakes grilled, fried, or baked, and they’re usually stuffed or topped with cheese or meat.
 They’re popular in Colombia and Venezuela.
 The ones for breakfast were plain—perfect to add a bit of butter and jam to.